isomerpages/enterprisesg-cpso/pages/Safety Tips on Cribs, Cots and Cradles.md

 *During use:*
 * Make sure your children do not place jewellery into their mouths.
 * If your children have the tendency to put objects in their mouths, do not give them metal chains or pendants to wear.
 Metals like lead, cadmium or nickel tend to leach out when chewed or swallowed.

+For more information on baby sleep tips, visit

 **[&#8592; Back to Product safety tips](/consumers/product-safety-tips/children-product)**